open-flux-ai/open-flux-ai/README.md

 By leveraging the raw data from Kube-7B and applying targeted Embedding techniques, we aim to create models that are highly proficient in these specific domains.

 Our first major deliverable is `flux-7b`, a model based on Mistral 7B. `flux-7b` currently understands the basic knowledge of Flux, Flagger, GitOps, and SOPS.
 `flux-7b` has demonstrated to be better than ChatGPT in these contexts.
-See the screenshot.
+See the screenshot (tested with `flux-7b:v0.1`).

 ![vs_chatgpt](https://github.com/chanwit/open-flux-ai/assets/10666/5c2bf254-a1a6-4fde-9b24-8c3fbcda268c)